Robotic Refueling Mission (RRM) - 08.20.14

 + View Larger Image

-In this artistic representation, the Wire Cutter and Blanket Manipulation Tool (right) approaches the RRM box (left) to cut wire on a sealed cap.
+In this artistic representation, the Wire Cutter and Blanket Manipulation Tool (right) approaches the RRM module (left) to cut wire on a sealed cap.
 Integral cameras with built-in LEDs and sensors light the way and give Mission Controllers a front-seat view of the tool’s action.
+Image Credit: NASA

 + View Larger Image

-The RRM payload box is peppered with refueling components and activity boards and contains a fluid transfer system.
+The RRM module is peppered with refueling components and activity boards and contains a fluid transfer system.
 Four unique tools are stowed within RRM until Dextre retrieves them.
+Image Credit: NASA

 + View Larger Image